Professional Issues Assignment (PIA) guidance for markers

-The detailed marking schedule for each PIA is available to examiners during examiner training and when marking the assignments.
+The detailed marking schedule for each PIA is available to markers during marker training and when marking the assignments.
 The evidence collected from each PIA is marked against a competency rating system.
 The competencies assessed are: written communication, knowledge and skills; analysis and critical thinking; professional behaviour; contextual awareness.

-The PIA is assessed by two examiners.
-Examiners will collect evidence from the reports for each competency, and will give a grade for each competency based on this evidence.
+The PIA is assessed by two markers.
+Markers will collect evidence from the reports for each competency, and will give a grade for each competency based on this evidence.
 The grades are converted to a final mark which corresponds to the University marking procedure (i.e. distinction, good pass, pass, fail, poor fail).

-The grades that examiners are asked to award for the competencies are:
+The grades that markers are asked to award for the competencies are: -

 |WEAK (W)||The evidence collected suggests that this competency is significantly below the expected standard at this stage in training.|

 |BELOW THE EXPECTED STANDARD (BES)||The evidence collected suggests that this competency is below the expected standard at this stage in training|

 |AT THE EXPECTED STANDRARD (ES)||The evidence collected suggests that the competency is of an acceptable/appropriate standard for the stage in training, but does not excel in any way.|

 |ABOVE THE EXPECTED STANDARD (AES)||There is evidence that good skills in the competency exist, which are above what is expected for a piece of work submitted at this stage of training.|